 Soooo much to love about this room.
-If you're going all white (or all black and white), having tons of house plants will bring life and colour to the room; adding pictures will bring interest and make the walls advance, which is a clever trick to make a monotone scheme feel cosier.
-Loving this room from @bohostyleliving.
+If you're going all white (or all black and white), having a few house plants will bring life and colour to the room; adding pictures will bring interest and make the walls advance, which is a clever trick to make a monotone scheme feel cosier.

 5. Opt for a muted colour palette

-When it comes to choosing a sofa, whether your living room style is contemporary or traditional, look for furniture with clean lines and low backs.
+When it comes to choosing a sofa for a room with a Scandinavian design, whether your style is contemporary or traditional, look for furniture with clean lines and low backs.
 Want an on-trend colour scheme that will fit in with living rooms of all period styles?
 Go for smokey pastels.

 6. Embrace hygge... in other words, light the fire